 Most Oregonians are blessed to live happy, enjoyable lives in relative safety.
 As a result of our hard work, we often find ourselves living and working in places where we feel comfortable and protected from the serious crime that threatens some locales around the state and the country.
 Sure, there are stories on the news about horrible crimes like assault, rape, and murder, but they seem like statistics occurring a million miles away.
 But sometimes, that bubble bursts.

-Patrons of nice restaurants, residents in middle class and upscale apartments, and customers in grocery store parking lots become criminal victims.
-When the unthinkable happens and a person is assaulted on the premises of a commercial establishment, can the business be held liable?
+Patrons of nice restaurants, residents in middle class and upscale apartments, and customers in grocery store parking lots become crime victims.
+When the unthinkable happens, and a person is assaulted on the premises of a commercial establishment, can the business be held liable?
 And what about the criminal who committed the illegal act?
-In this article we’ll answer those questions.
+In this article, we’ll answer those questions.

 Assault and Other Intentional Torts

 When a wrongdoer intentionally assaults a person and causes harm, the wrongdoer can be held liable for damages in civil court.
 This can sometimes be confusing because the same wrongful conduct can also provide grounds for criminal prosecution.
 So, there are a few important differences to keep in mind.
 In a criminal prosecution, the government files and prosecutes the case.
 If a defendant is found guilty, penalties can include fines, incarceration, and probation.
 Also, the State has to prove beyond a reasonable doubt that the defendant is guilty.